Thani Oruvan: Plot

 Mithran frantically searches for the bug, which he eventually finds and removes.
 Mithran captures Vicky and records all the information from him.
 He drugs Vicky and manipulates Siddharth into killing him.
 At the same time, Siddharth's father reads the changed medical report, which contains very good medical contracts for public welfare and multiple accusations against Tamizhvanan.
 When Siddharth learns about this, he asks Sengalvarayan to pretend to have chest pains and move outside to the hospital.
 The ruling party forces Sengalvarayan either to resign within 24 hours or he will be dismissed.
 Mithran appeals to Tamizhvanan that he has evidence and wants to arrest Siddharth, and he is granted permission to do so.
 Hence Siddarth kills Sengalvarayan using his goons in an accident and forces Tamizhvanan to stop actions against him, or he will lie that Tamizhvanan killed his father for personal vengeance.
 However, the next day at Sengalvarayan's state funeral, Mithran arrests him on Tamizhvanan's orders.

 When Siddharth is arrested, Mithran tells him that the medicine was patented in Manimekalai's name (despite Siddarth being the inventor) and will be made as generic medicine instead of a patent-protected one.
 It is also revealed that Sengalvarayan is still alive, saved by Mithran and his gang and the public funeral held was for Jana.
 Mithran makes a deal that he would save Siddharth's life for information and evidence on all of his criminal associates and activities and gives him a bulletproof vest to fake his death during his transport to the court.
-They also plan to take down the setup planned by various VIPs to kill Siddharth when one of them gets close to Siddharth, Mithran pushes him and learns that Siddharth did not wore the vest and is fatally shot by Shilpa.
-Before dying, Siddharth tells Mithran that he hid all the evidence in an SD card in the bulletproof vest, adding that he had not done it for the nation but because Mithran had asked for it.
-Siddharth's accomplices are arrested and the film ends with marriage of Mahima and Mithran.
+They also plan to take down the setup planned by various VIPs to kill Siddharth when one of them gets close to Siddharth, Mithran pushes him and learns that Siddharth did not wear the vest and is fatally shot by Shilpa.
+Before dying, Siddharth tells Mithran that he hid all the evidence in an SD card in the bulletproof vest, adding that he had not done it for the nation, but because Mithran had asked for it.